 The Mary Stevens Hospice - Volunteers' Week 2026

 Yvonne and Ray Pearson, Blue Box Collectors

 They volunteer to support the work of the hospice and help to spread the awareness of their volunteer role and the role of the hospice in the community.
-Thinking of some memorable moments through their role they recall “The memorable moments come when people spontaneously put money in the collection boxes whilst we are changing them!
+They add: “The memorable moments come when people spontaneously put money in the collection boxes whilst we are changing them!
 We normally have lovely conversations about why they want to donate.

+The Mary Stevens Hospice - Volunteers' Week 2026